DSCI-310-2023/dsci-310-group-03-pkg/CONTRIBUTING.md

 If you'd like to contribute a feature or bug fix, you can fork our repo and submit a pull request.
 We will review pull requests within 7 days.

+### Submitting a Improvement Suggestion
+If you see possible improvements of the package, please open up an issue [here](https://github.com/karlie-tr/dsci-310-group-03-pkg/issues).
+Explain the suggestion and include additional details:

+* Point out which aspect of the package could be improved: function definitions, tests or documentation
+* Provide examples if possible